kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Non-Goals

-- Extending this KEP's three-level LWS hierarchy with the additional role and slice levels needed by [DisaggregatedSet][kep766].
+- Having the LWS controller create the additional role and slice levels needed by [DisaggregatedSet][kep766].
+A future DisaggregatedSet root controller can place those levels above delegated LWS subtrees, as described below.
 - Combining `startupPolicy: LeaderReady` with a gang that contains both the leader and workers.
 - Supporting arbitrary user-managed Workload or PodGroup objects referenced